 Of course, as a designer, I like things to coordinate.
 So, when the deadbolt is changed, the rest of the hardware needs to change too.

 For the longest time, we’ve been fans of matte black door hardware for inside and outside our house.
 It’s such a statement-making choice.
 And like I mentioned, doing all this is an easy project that anyone can do.
-When we changed the locks on the front doors, we also changed the handles and knobs to Schlage’s lovely matte collection.
+When we changed the locks on the front doors, we also changed the handles and knobs to Schlage’s lovely coordinating matte black collection.

 6. Add Front Door Décor